InfiniBrains/Awesome-GameDev-Resources/blog/posts/NotesOnSubmissions/NotesOnSubmissions.md

 - I use some automated tools such as turnitin(canvas), moss(beecrowd), and others;
 - I use my own experience to detect plagiarism;
-- If two students uses the same AI assistant chances are high that they will produce the same answer, and I will detect it;
+- If two students uses the same AI assistant, chances are high that they will produce the same answer, and I will detect it;

 ## Grading Timings